intrinio/javascript-sdk/docs/CompanyApi.md

 var identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

 var opts = {
+  'reportType': null, // String | Filter by report type.
+Separate values with commas to return multiple report types.
-  'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'startDate': new Date("2015-01-01"), // Date | Filed on or after the given date 'endDate': null, // Date | Filed before or after the given date 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };